Inferring Synergistic and Antagonistic Interactions in Mixtures of Exposures: Analysis of Kidney Function Data

 The proposed approach detects multiple synergistic and antagonistic interactions between exposures.
-Excluding the interactions with $\mbox{PIP} < 0.5$, the detected interactions were Cadmium and Tin (PIP $>$ 0.99), Molybdenum and Tin (PIP $>$ 0.99), Cadmium and Manganese (PIP = 0.99), and Cobalt and Manganese (PIP = 0.98).
+Excluding the interactions with $\mbox{PIP} < 0.75$, the detected interactions were Cadmium and Tin (PIP > 0.999), Cadmium and Manganese (PIP = 0.93), Cobalt and Manganese (PIP = 0.89), and Antimony and Uranium (PIP = 0.84).
 For these interactions, we also compute the posterior synergistic probability (PSP) and posterior antagonistic probability (PAP).
-The interactions Cadmium and Tin (PSP $>$ 0.99) and Cobalt and Manganese (PSP = 0.98) have high posterior probability of being synergistic.
-On the other hand, the interactions Molybdenum and Tin (PAP $>$ 0.99) and Cadmium and Manganese (PAP = 0.99) have high posterior probabilities of being antagonistic.
+The interaction between Cadmium and Tin had PSP > 0.99, indicating a very high posterior probability of being synergistic.
+The interactions between Cobalt and Manganese and Antimony and Uranium each had PSP $\sim 0.70$, indicating a moderate synergistic interaction.
+On the other hand, the interaction between Cadmium and Manganese is mildly antagonistic, with PAP = 0.46.
 The interactions typically demonstrate flat behavior for most of the exposure domain and synergy/antagonism for the rest of the domain.
-Nonlinear surfaces of this kind cannot be captured by quadratic regression approaches.
+Nonlinear surfaces of this kind cannot be captured by quadratic regression approaches due to their inflexibility.
 We believe this to be a possible reason behind MixSelect being unable to detect these interactions.
-In Figure \ref{fig:ie-plots}, we plot the interaction surfaces of Cadmium and Tin, Cobalt and Manganese, and Cadmium and Manganese.
-The plots for the interaction between Molybdenum and Tin can be found in Section \ref{supp:application} of the Supplementary Material.
-Each row in Figure \ref{fig:ie-plots}, from left to right, shows the pointwise $2.5 \%$ quantile, mean, and pointwise $97.5\%$ quantile of the posterior samples of the pairwise interaction, evaluated on a $30 \times 30$ regular grid of points across the exposure values.
+In Figure \ref{fig:ie-plots}, we plot the synergistic interaction surfaces of Cadmium and Tin, Cobalt and Manganese, and Antimony and Uranium.
+The plot for the interaction between Cadmium and Manganese can be found in Section \ref{supp:application} of the Supplementary Material.
+Each row in Figure \ref{fig:ie-plots}, from left to right, shows the pointwise $2.5 \%$ quantile, mean, and pointwise $97.5\%$ quantile of the posterior samples of the interaction, evaluated on a $30 \times 30$ regular grid of points across the exposure values.